-Pirates' reputation as rum-swilling bandits was largely true.
+The reputation of pirates as rum-swilling bandits was largely true.
 They drank anything alcoholic, and many were never sober while onshore.
-One notorious drunk would buy a huge barrel of wine, and "placing it in the street, would force everyone who passed by to drink with him; threatening also to pistol them, in case they would not do it".
+One notorious drunk would buy a huge barrel of wine and place it in the street.
+He would force everyone who passed by to drink with him, threatening them with a pistol.